 Here’s the bridge:

 You’ll see a few posts sticking out of the water.

-Mozell Spells is the man’s name; it’s only his tombstone in Sunset Hill Cemetery in Valdosta, GA.
+Update 2021-12-28: Corrected spelling errors.
+Mozell Spell is the man’s name; it’s on his tombstone in Sunset Hill Cemetery in Valdosta, GA.
 And his name is the one the locals use for the landing with five names, including State Line Boat Ramp.

 Mozell’s Place, popularly also called Mozell Spells:

 This may be the only “fish house restaurant” that existed at the banks Withlacoochee.
 It was near the new 1940 bridge.
 A place of stories, it is said that they served fried fresh water fish whether it was legal or not, and the service was slow sometimes because only one eye was working on the stove.

 Gov. Hardman (of Georgia) summer country home.
 Lake Alcyone

 A mile from the Withlacoochee when it turns south at (83.272/30.626) and a 1/2 mile below current Georgia, it was the John Stapler Lake Alcyone Plantation.
 In 1870 the Valdosta Times tells that Mr. Stapler [whose property was first surveyed as Georgia] will have to be replaced as the Lowndes County representative to the Atlantic & Gulf RR as he has been “removed to Florida.”
 More here including a Withlacoochee Romance of Note.
 Stapler to Spain.

 WWALS will add this information to the Withlacoochee and Little River Water Trail.

 You can join this fun and work by becoming a WWALS member today!